 I trained with Margaret Hopwood and around eight others.
 It was very tough but my competitive nature got me through it.

 What were your assessments like?

-For the Introductory level assessment, we travelled to the Manchester District and Iyengar Institute of Yoga, and the assessors were from London.
+For the Introductory level assessment, we travelled to the Manchester District and Iyengar Yoga Centre, and the assessors were from London.
 It was very scary, I was terrified as the assessors marched around the hall, which I knew was ridiculous but I’m sure all the teachers know what I’m talking about!
 Having passed the Introductory level, Lilian then urged me onto the Intermediate Junior Levels.

 The Intermediate Junior 1 assessment was held at Silsden Town Hall.
 Unfortunately all of us failed!
 The assessors said we just ‘had not got it’ and that we needed ‘to work a lot harder and deepen our understanding of the poses’.
 It was very discouraging but a few of us got back on our mats and eventually passed.
 There weren’t any teacher training courses, workshops, books etc. to help us.
 We just had to work out the poses for ourselves, which I think in retrospect was a good thing.